Estate Planning

 Frequently Asked Questions

-What is a transfer-on-death deed in Colorado?
+What is the probate process like in Colorado?

-Can I avoid probate in Colorado?
+Can I create a living will in Colorado?

 What happens if I die without a will in Colorado?

-Last updated: February 13, 2026
+Last updated: March 30, 2026